 A lot of people have used a combination of Xanax and either pills such as opiates or alcohol to achieve a better high.
 Both methadone and heroin users consume Xanax on a regular basis.
 Xanax and alcohol is an especially dangerous combination because they are both depressants.
 This can result in an overdose leading to respiratory failure.
 All medications should be taken only according to the doctor’s instructions.

 Using Xanax recreationally in the United States resulted in visits to the emergency room doubling between 2005 and 2010, from 57,419 visits to 124,902.
-By 2013, there were more than 50 million prescriptions issued for Alprazolam, the generic Xanax.
+By 2013, there were more than 50 million prescriptions issued for alprazolam, the generic Xanax.
 The number of prescriptions written between 2006 and 2013 increased by 38 million.
-Beginning in 2008, Xanax prescriptions have increased nine percent every year.
+Beginning in 2008, Xanax prescriptions have continued to increase nine percent every year.

 When an individual uses more than the dosage of Xanax prescribed or does not have a prescription for the drug, it is considered abuse.
 Even individuals with a prescription can become addicted, although this is not nearly as common.
 Xanax abuse includes: